EdoPro98/SimSiPM/README.md

 ```

 ### SiPMSensor
-SiPMSensor object is used to store photons and generate signals
+SiPMSensor class is the core of the simulation and is created from a SiPMProperties class.
+It stores input photoelectrons, it runs the event simulation and gives a signal as output.
 ```cpp
 #include "SiPMProperties.h"
 using namespace sipm;